The National Improvement Framework aims to provide better information about how well children and young people are doing in education.

 Where children have not been assessed at a particular level in GME they are not included in the data publication.

 No, the Scottish Government presentation of the achievement of a level data has been very carefully considered to ensure that individual children cannot be identified.
 For some very small schools this means that data cannot be made public at all.
-However, in order to publish information for as many primary schools as possible information is reported for the school as a whole, and not for individual stages.

 To preserve the confidentiality of individuals, asterisks (*) have been inserted in the tables instead of figures for some schools and categories.
 This is where percentages are based on data for more than 0 but fewer than 21 pupils.
 Percentages of children achieving a level have also been presented in bands (0% to less than 10%, 10% to less than 20%, etc) rather than providing the exact percentage for each school.